 What happens when the fantasy of how we hoped we would be as a parent, meets the reality of our child?

-I was sharing with my partner this morning that I really imagined I would never yell at my child(ren).
+I was sharing with a friend this morning that I really imagined I would never yell at my child(ren).
 He knows me so of course he chuckled and said, “You are kidding right?”

 Last week was a great week here at Compassionate Parenting Solutions.
 Every parent who called was from my favorite parenting approach – RIE® Resources for Infant Educarers.
 Our conversations were deep and rich.
 Most of the calls were about toddlers.
 I had some lively and robust toddlers last week.
 My favorite type of toddler.
 I had a scratcher, a biter and a compulsively climbing out of a crib-er.
 The parents were doing everything “by the book”.
 Doing the “right” thing and the behavior was still happening.
 Each parent said the same thing – It is not working!